SafdarJamal/hacker-news/README.md

 ## License

-This App is an open source software [licensed as MIT](https://github.com/safdarjamal/hacker-news/blob/master/LICENSE).
+This is an open source software [licensed as MIT](https://github.com/safdarjamal/hacker-news/blob/master/LICENSE).